 In the analytical descriptive study conducted by Mok and Tam (2001), it was shown that patients' physiologic stresses are more important and bothering [13], which is not in consistent with the present study.
+Stressors and Coping strategies in dialysis patients

 This difference can be due to different understanding of stressors because of social and cultural differences of the societies.
-Parvan et al Lock (1996)reported (2010)and psychosocial stressors in dialysis patients are more bothering than physiologic stressors [4, 14].
+Parvan et al Lock (1996) reported (2010)and that psychosocial stressors in dialysis patients are more bothering than physiologic stressors [4, 14].
 Results of this study showed that the most bothering physiologic stressors respectively include; fatigue, limitations of fluid and limitations of food and arterial & venous stick.
 In the studies conducted by Logan (2006) and Thomas (2001),the most experienced physiologic stressor was fatigue [18, 11].